Robots and remote control

 A simple joystick can move left or right.
 Behind the scenes, intricate servo-motors provides counterforce or vibrations.
-Thomas will use the joystick to test the limits of feeling in experiments similar to the classic game Pong.
+Thomas used the joystick to test the limits of feeling in experiments similar to the classic game Pong.

 Haptics-2 is an extension of Haptics-1 by connecting the force-feedback joystick on the International Space Station to a similar model on Earth – live.
-As Thomas moves the Haptics joystick an operator on Earth will feel the same forces as Thomas, very similar to shaking each other’s hand – only 1000s of km away.
+As Thomas moved the Haptics joystick an operator on Earth felt the same forces as Thomas, very similar to shaking each other’s hand – only 1000s of km away.

 The first-ever demonstration of space-to-ground remote control with live video and force feedback was performed with NASA astronaut Terry Virts orbiting Earth on the International Space Station as he shook hands with ESA telerobotics specialist André Schiele in the Netherlands in 2015.

-Thomas will continue to test the joystick that allows astronauts in space to ‘feel’ objects from hundreds of kilometres away.
+Thomas continued to test the joystick that allows astronauts in space to ‘feel’ objects from hundreds of kilometres away.

 As the Space Station travels at 28 800 km/h, the time for each signal to reach its destination changes continuously, but the system automatically adjusts to varying time delays.